GabrielGonzalezDiaz/Kattis-Solutions/README.md

 # Kattis-Solutions
-Do not steal my Solutions, use them to learn
+Do not steal my solutions, use them to learn